Sweeping Arrangements of Non-Piercing Curves in Plane: Minimal Digons and Triangles

-\begin{restatable}{lem}{lenstriangle} Only the new cells containing one of the reference points $u_\alpha$, $u_\beta$, $v_\alpha$ or $v_\beta$ may be newly created digon/triangle cells on the sweep curve $\gamma$ in the arrangement obtained after bypassing $L$. \end{restatable} \begin{proof} The number of sides in the cells other than those containing the reference points $u_\alpha, u_\beta, v_\alpha$ or $v_\beta$, or the points $u$ or $v$ are identical to an old cell.
-One of their sides defined by $\alpha$ may have been replaced by $\beta$ or vice versa but this does not change whether the cell lies on $\gamma$.
-Thus such cells cannot be digon/triangle cells on $\gamma$ unless they were already so in the original arrangement (before bypassing $L$).
-The cell in the new arrangement containing $u$ an \end{proof}
+any cell $C$ that does not contain the reference points $u_\alpha, u_\beta, v_\alpha, v_\beta$ or the vertices $u, v$, is identical to a cell in $\AG$ and hence the number of sides of such a cell remains unchanged.
+In $\mathcal{A}(\Gamma')$ one of their sides defined by $\alpha$ may have been replaced by $\beta$ or vice versa but this does not change whether the cell lies on $\gamma$.
+Thus such cells cannot be digon cells or triangle cells on $\gamma$ unless they were already so in the original arrangement (before bypassing $L$).
+The cells in the new arrangement containing either $u$ or $v$ has sides contributed by $\alpha, \beta$, $\gamma$ and at least one other curve (also possibly $\gamma$) and it thus has at least 4 sides.
+Therefore the only cells that can become digon cells or triangle cells on $\gamma$ are the ones with reference points $u_\alpha, u_\beta, v_\alpha$, or $v_\beta$. } \end{proof}